excid3/rails/guides/source/install_ruby_on_rails.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON https://guides.rubyonrails.org.**

-Installing Ruby on Rails Guide
+Install Ruby on Rails Guide
 =====================

 This guide will walk you through installing the Ruby programming language and the Rails framework on your operating system.